resper1965/Gabi-AI/README.md

 ## 📊 Langfuse Integration (Tracing & Observability)

-Evo AI platform natively supports integration with [Langfuse](https://langfuse.com/) for detailed tracing of agent executions, prompts, model responses, and tool calls, using the OpenTelemetry (OTel) standard.
+Gabi AI platform natively supports integration with [Langfuse](https://langfuse.com/) for detailed tracing of agent executions, prompts, model responses, and tool calls, using the OpenTelemetry (OTel) standard.

 ### How to configure